Popeswood

 Popeswood is a village in Berkshire, England, near Bracknell.
 The village is within the civil parish of Binfield approximately 1.5 mi west of Bracknell.
 The main part of Popeswood lies north of the B3408 west of Temple Park and south of Binfield village, with a smaller section south of the B3408 between Amen Corner and Farley Wood.

 Amenities

 Along London Road, the B3408, there are a post office, a garage and a number of small businesses.

 Parks

-Nearby Pope's Meadow is a countryside park that offers recreational facilities with open grassland, ponds, copse and veteran oak trees.
+Nearby Pope's Meadow is a countryside park that offers recreational facilities with open grassland, ponds, copse and mature oak trees.

 Newbold College

 Binfield is home to Newbold College, a Seventh-day Adventist college and church.
 There are two Church of England churches, named All Saints' on Terrace Road North and St Mark's on St Mark's Road.
 There is also Binfield Free Church on Chapel Lane, behind the old Roebuck pub.
 In addition to the college, Newbold has its own Seventh-day Adventist primary school.
 Binfield also has a Church of England Primary School with about 420 pupils, and a day nursery.
 There used to be a Pre-school at Memorial Hall.